wycks/WP-File-Permission-Check/readme.txt

 This section describes how to install the plugin and get it working.

-1. Create a folder in your  `/wp-content/plugins/` called `/file-permission-checker`
-1. Upload `file-perm-check.php` and `file-perm-check.css` to the `/wp-content/plugins/file-permission-checker` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress

-Or just use the Auto Installer.

 == Frequently Asked Questions ==